 provide time to rest and relax during the course of a year's work.
 Annual leave begins

 to accrue with the first day of work, but is not available for use until the employee

 has completed 30 days of service.
 An absence that is not scheduled and approved in

 advance may be cause for disciplinary action.
 The University anticipates that employees

 will be able to take vacation at their convenience.
 Should conflicts arise, however,

 management reserves the right to approve all vacation requests based upon maintenance

 - Approved Protocol

-A proposal for animal care or use that has been submitted to the IACUC on the appropriate
+A proposal for animal care or use that has been submitted to the Institutional Animal

 - Athletic Field